ktorn/completium-landing/docs/templates/template3.md

 You can observe the contract in action in the <Link to='/docs/dapp-nonfungible/'>Collectible cards</Link> DApp example.

+A <Link to='/docs/templates/auction'>contract template</Link> is available to transfer ownership of a FA 2 NFT based on an auction process.

 ## API

 FA 2 introduces the concept of *operator*, which is an account that can transfer a token on behalf of the owner.
 The delegation is done by the owner with the `update_operators` entrypoint.